farhanawwaliymm/citti-collab/README.md

 ## User Defined Variable

-Variable that can be changed by user. defined by default in playbook.
+Variable that can be changed by user. defined by default in playbook. you can change this variable in vars/main.yml

 ```yaml
 ---